Immune globulin (Injection)

 Proper Use of immune globulin

-A doctor or other trained health professional will give you immune globulin in a hospital or treatment center.
-Immune globulin is given through a needle placed into one of your veins, as a shot into one of your muscles, or as a shot under your skin.
+A doctor or other trained health professional will give you immune globulin in a medical facility.
+It is given through a needle placed into one of your veins, as a shot into one of your muscles, or as a shot under your skin.

 Immune globulin comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.